kyma-project/test-infra/development/tools/cmd/vmscollector/README.md

 There are three conditions used to find instances for removal:
 - The instance name is not caught by the exclude names regexp
 - The value of the `job-name` label the instance is annotated with is not caught by the exclude labels regexp
-- The instance `creationTimestamp` value that is used to find instance existing at least for a preconfigured number of hours
+- The instance `creationTimestamp` value that is used to find instance existing at least for a preconfigured number of hours.

 VM instances that meet these conditions are subject to removal.